 Geology of Japan

-The Japanese archipelago is part of the island arcs along the northeastern margin of the Pacific Ocean.
+The Japanese archipelago is part of the island arcs along the northwestern margin of the Pacific Ocean.
 It is located at the eastern end of the Eurasian Plate at the junction of the Pacific and Philippine Sea Plates.
 Geohistorically, Japan had been built by the subduction tectonics including accretionary tectonics, large scale metamorphism, magmatism and volcanism.
 Its geology is composed mainly of accretionary complex, metamorphic rocks, plutonic and volcanic rocks and surface sediments.

 The 1:200,000 Seamless Digital Geological Map of Japan shows detailed distribution of each geological unit based on the original legend.
 In general, distributional trend of each unit is parallel to the elongation of the island arc.
 Quaternary volcanic products are distributed along the backbone area showing the volcanic front.
 Older formations are deformed and displaced by the faults and folds.
 In addition, many faults are present also in the younger formations.
 Sedimentary and volcanic rocks younger than Neogene cover a wide area especially in the northeastern Japan.